ps-manish/-GLAB-908.1.1-DevSecOps/README.md

 - [ ] The Developer will download and install a web browser of their choice that meets their development needs.
 They will need to check that the browser is up-to-date and configured correctly.

-- [ ] The ***Security Officer:*** will review the browser configuration and block any websites that pose a security risk.
+- [ ] The Security Officer will review the browser configuration and block any websites that pose a security risk.
 They will also implement any other security measures that are necessary.

 - [ ] The Developer will test the browser to ensure that it meets their needs and that all necessary websites are accessible.

-- [ ] The Infrastructure Guy and ***Security Officer:*** will continue to monitor the computer and the browser to ensure that they remain secure and functional.
+- [ ] The Infrastructure Guy and Security Officer will continue to monitor the computer and the browser to ensure that they remain secure and functional.

 ### Questions